-Alisha Sparks is the Elementary School Program Manager working on the NSF Math Science Partnership Grant, STEM Achievement in Baltimore Elementary Schools (SABES).
+Alisha Sparks is the Baltimore Programs Director working to ensure and further the excellence, quality, and impact of the Baltimore PK-12 STEM Educational Outreach programs.
 Alisha has a B.S. in Mathematics from Voorhees College and a M.A. in Instructional Systems Development from UMBC.
 She has her Maryland State Department of Education Advanced Professional Certificate in Mathematics for Grades 7 – 12.
 She previously worked at Baltimore City Public Schools in the Office of Enrollment, Choice, and Transfers and taught math at Digital Harbor High School.
 She also coordinated the summer program for Baltimore Freedom Schools and was the Director of the K-12 Programs at the Center for Women and Information Technology (CWIT) managing several NSF grants there.

-Margaret Hart is the Middle School Program Manager working closely with student groups and leading our robotics efforts.
+Margaret Hart is the STEM Outreach Advisor working closely with student groups and leading our robotics efforts.
 Margaret has a bachelor’s degree in Astronomy from Boston University and a Masters in Teaching and Curriculum from Harvard.
 She has worked as a software test engineer, run a high school outreach program at MIT Kavli Institute, and taught physics to 9th graders in Cambridge, MA as well as to 11th and 12th graders in Baltimore City Public Schools.
 One of her passions is photography which she has taught to middle school students.
 While a teacher, she coached a science team to compete in the Science Olympiad, a robotics competition and an assistive technology design fair.